marcelpetersen/mobil/_drafts/the-wunder-mobility-summit-2019.md

 **John Krafcik**, CEO of Waymo, spoke on his company’s ambitious plans for an autonomous and safer future; after that, **Jens Beckmann** of Microsoft and **Thomas Dahlemm** of Audi’s autonomous driving program talked about unusual collaboration models that are driving the automotive industry.

-In the meantime, the expo area inside the museum was flooded with curious attendees eager to test out new technology - some of it was mobility-related, some wasn’t, but all of the stands and experiments at the expo area were fascinating examples of innovative ideas “come to life”.
+In the meantime, the expo area inside the museum was flooded with curious attendees eager to test out new technology.
 Partners like **PwC, FutureCandy, Dronemasters, Goodpatch Athena, Ubilabs** and **Staud** - **Airways** brought their VR glasses, holograms and robots to the event.

 ![](/uploads/2019/11/27/WMSBlogImage5.jpg)